-Additionally, you can also replace your hard furniture with soft ones.
+Additionally, with the use of reliable interior designing apps, you can also replace your hard furniture with soft ones.

 Like we said earlier, anything that’s against your condo walls reduces noise.
 As long as it has a soft surface.
 But you should also take note of the materials of soft furnitures.
 Your couch might be covered with soft leather.
 But it is not that effective in soundproofing compared to fabric ones.

 You should always inspect the walls whenever you check apartment or condominium buildings, especially in Toronto.
 You don’t want to deal with a one-hole new issue just right after you’ve moved into your new home.

 But if this already happened to you, there is a way to repair that.
 To fix holes in drywall, you will have to measure the size of the hole first.
 All the four sides must be calculated too.